TeeRuckus/tic-tac-toe-game/programme/README.md

 	1) in userInterface.c the user has to input their option twice for the function to register the input

     Possible problems:
         -The scanf is not been used properly used in the function call

 	2) in userInterface.c when an invlaid integer is entered the function works well.
 Although, when an valid integer is entered the "invalid" prompt is displayed and you're asked to re-enter your option albeit, the value put in the function will validate the last corrrect you entered from the prevous call

+    3) in userInterface.c when  a string is entered, it sends the programme into an ifinit loop.

 ADDITIONAL FUNCTIONALITY